amyreese/znc-push/README.md

     This option must be set when using Boxcar or Pushover.

+    When using the custom URL service, if this option is set it will be used as username for HTTP basic authentication.

 *   `secret = ""`

     Authentication token for push notifications.

     This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty or PushBullet.

+    When using the custom URL service, if this option is set it will be used as password for HTTP basic authentication.

 *   `target = ""`